Pembina pauses development of Oregon Jordan Cove LNG plant

-Canadian energy company Pembina Pipeline Corp (PPL.TO) paused development of its proposed Jordan Cove liquefied natural gas (LNG) export plant in Oregon, according to an appeals court filing.
+(Reuters) - Canadian energy company Pembina Pipeline Corp paused development of its proposed Jordan Cove liquefied natural gas (LNG) export plant in Oregon, according to an appeals court filing.

 In the filing, on Thursday, Pembina said it was assessing “the impact of recent regulatory decisions involving denial of permits or authorizations necessary for the project to move forward.”